akamai/terraform-provider-akamai/docs/data-sources/appsec_penalty_box.md

 # akamai_appsec_penalty_box

-Use the `akamai_appsec_penalty_box` data source to retrieve the list of ... information about ...
+Use the `akamai_appsec_penalty_box` data source to retrieve the penalty box settings for a specified security policy.

 ## Example Usage